 HISTORY

-Timing - Decided to start a family May 2005.
+Decided to start a family May 2005.
 After testing & un-related delays, began first treatment cycle Oct 2005.
-First pregnancy confirmed Sept 2007
+First pregnancy confirmed Sept 2007.
+Second pregnancy confirmed Mar 2011.
+Third & fourth pregnancies - 2015.

-For other IF couples- If you want to skip the current pregnancy portion of our blog, please see the history on the right hand margin.
-There you can find our infertility journey from 2005 through Aug 2007.
+If you want to skip back to our infertility adventures, please see the history on the right hand margin.
+There you can find our journey from 2005 through 2007.

 Tuesday, March 10, 2009